zbhavyai/movie-search-omdb/README.md

-# Movie Search using OMDB API
+# Movie Search using OMDb API

-A frontend for searching for movies using the [OMDB API](https://www.omdbapi.com/).
-Check it online at [https://omdb-web-react.netlify.app/](https://omdb-web-react.netlify.app/).
+A frontend for searching for movies using the [OMDb API](https://www.omdbapi.com/).
+Check it online at [https://omdb-web-react.netlify.app](https://omdb-web-react.netlify.app).

 ## How to build and run